Physics platformer with time-portals. One place - two times and different level geometry.3.95 / 5.00 6,937 Views

 "It's taking all my might to restrain from dick riding." - HomicidalFrog

-Blanc is best CPU
+IF is best waifu.

 If someones comes up to me and starts blurting out nonsensical annoying gibberish which is in some way a 'fad' then I would class that as being shoved in my face, as the only way it will become more so for you is if I was having their saliva splattered across my face as they blurted the sounds and I am personally not a fan of such things.
 As for online people tend not to understand the levels of interaction relating to the real world.
 If someone is sending me things privately that will be either giving me a letter in my hand or even pulling me aside to talk to me, if such things are 'fad' based than that is technically being shoved in my face as they are literally grabbing my attention to shove such things at me.